-The Statement of Accounts was authorised by the Head of Finance on 7 December 2023.
+The Statement of Accounts was authorised by the Head of Finance on 29 October 2024.
 Events taking place after this date are not reflected in the financial statements or related notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect its impact.
-The accounts have been updated since issue on 7 July 2023 to incorporate auditor recommendations.
+Where events taking place before this date provided information about conditions existing at 31 March 2024, the figures in the financial statements and notes have been adjusted in all material respects to reflect its impact.
+The accounts have been updated since published subject to audit, to incorporate auditor recommendations.

-2022-2023 Annual Governance Statement
+2023-2024 Annual Governance Statement